By Flaregames

 How much does it cost?

-- Free to download
+- Free to download and play

-- In-app purchases for currency and items
+- In-app purchases for game items and currency

 Who Built It?